marsbard/grua/README.md

 * <a name="attrs-stack-upwhen">__upwhen__ (hash)</a>

-This attribute allows you to delay the stacking of the __next__ container until some log message has been seen, or until a sleep period has passed.
+This attribute allows you to delay the stacking of the following container until some log message has been seen, or until a sleep period has passed.

 You may specify: